Cecilia Dougherty

 Drift and Ride

-Ride is about public transit, which became much less of an option for many people during the pandemic.
-This piece is not about options, however.
+Ride is about public transit, which became much less of a safe option during the pandemic.
+The piece is not about options, however.
 It’s about people-watching.
 Public transit offers a glimpse of chance encounters, meetings, conversations, New York street style, the mix and mashup of the residents of our city.
-Ride represents public encounters as imbued with happenstance.
-I wrote it the week after the 2020 election.
-Anticipation and political anxiety, Black Lives Matter, people losing jobs as businesses cut back or closed down.
-Remember what it was like?
-And we never quite bounced back.

 Writing

-Writing is important to me as well.
-My writing comes from a place of observation rather than from a need to express myself.
-I learned the most about writing by reading Georges Perec, the most well-known chronicler of stories of everyday life.
-His work helped me to escape ideology while keeping a clear head on issues that effect all of us – climate change, globalization and wealth inequity, justice, women’s oppression, and human rights.
-Too much?
-Not really.
-I don’t write about those things – I’m not a journalist.
-Rather, those things guide me – the inherent connectivity and interactivity of everything, from the quantum to the universal and finding ways to observe it openly and freely, without judgment or motive.
+I learned the most about writing from Georges Perec, the French 1950s-60s chronicler of everyday life.
+His work showed me how to escape ideology while keeping a clear head on issues that effect all of us – climate, wealth inequity, racial justice, women’s oppression, human rights.
+I don’t usually write directly about those things – I’m not a journalist.
+Rather, consideration of those things make evident an inherent connectivity and interactivity of everything, from the quantum to the universal.
+I like to think about ways of observing the present moment openly and freely, without judgment or motive.

-In 2013, my book, called The Irreducible I: Space, Place, Authenticity, and Change, was published by Atropos Press, which was associated at the time with the European Graduate School, where I earned a PhD in Media Philosophy.
-The book is based on my doctoral dissertation .
-Writing The Irreducible I also pushed me out of theoretical thinking and into looking at situations and circumstances of naturally forming connectivities and the pathways, via connectivity, to social change.
+In 2013, my book, called The Irreducible I: Space, Place, Authenticity, and Change, was published by Atropos Press and is based on my doctoral dissertation.
+Writing The Irreducible I pushed me out of theoretical thinking and into looking at situations and circumstances of naturally forming connectivities and the pathways to social change.

 You can read a selection from The Irreducible I here.